Dave Anderson (sportswriter)

-David Poole Anderson (May 6, 1929 – October 4, 2018) was an American sportswriter based in New York City.
-In 1981 he won a Pulitzer Prize for distinguished commentary on sporting events.
+David Poole Anderson (May 6, 1929 – October 4, 2018) was an American journalist and sportswriter based in New York City.
+He won the 1981 Pulitzer Prize for Commentary for his distinguished commentary on sporting events.
 He was the author of 21 books and more than 350 magazine articles.

-Early life and career
+Early life and education

-Anderson was born on May 6, 1929, in Troy, New York.
-His father was the advertising director of the newspaper The Troy Times, which his grandfather published.
-He grew up in Bay Ridge, Brooklyn and graduated from Xavier High School, an elite Jesuit preparatory school in New York City, in 1947.
+Anderson was born on May 6, 1929, in Troy, New York, to Robert and Josephine (née David) Anderson.
+His father was the advertising director of the newspaper The Troy Times; his grandfather had been the publisher.
+He was raised in Bay Ridge, Brooklyn, and graduated from Xavier High School in 1947.
+At age 16, Anderson received his first job in the newspaper industry as a messenger for The Sun.

-Anderson's first job in the newspaper industry was at the age of 16 as a messenger for The Sun, where his father then worked in advertising sales.
-He then attended the College of the Holy Cross in Massachusetts, graduating in 1951.
-Anderson wrote for a number of New York papers.
-He covered the Brooklyn Dodgers for the Brooklyn Eagle from 1953, before moving to the New York Journal-American in 1955.
-In 1965, he won the E.P.
-Dutton Award for the best magazine sports story for "The Longest Day of Sugar Ray," which appeared in True magazine.
-He also received the Dick McCann Memorial Award from the Pro Football Hall of Fame for career excellence covering football.
+After high school, Anderson graduated from the College of the Holy Cross in Worcester, Massachusetts, with a Bachelor of Arts in English literature in 1951.
+As an undergraduate at Holy Cross, he was editor of the school newspaper, The Tomahawk, and worked as a sportswriter for a college magazine.
+In his last year of college, he wrote a senior thesis on the Shakespeare plays Titus Andronicus and Coriolanus.